-OVERVIEW: The Proposed Committee Substitute (PCS) for House Bill 354 would provide that a person who has been adjudicated incompetent and has been prohibited from filing pleadings in court could only file a pleading with the court through the person's guardian or counsel.
+OVERVIEW: House Bill 354 would provide that, subject to some exceptions, a person who has been adjudicated incompetent and has been prohibited from filing pleadings in court could only file a pleading with the court through the person's guardian or counsel.
 If the Administrative Office of the Courts (AOC) identified a person meeting these criteria, then the court would be required to strike any pleading that was not filed by the person's guardian or counsel and issue a gatekeeper order to prevent the person from executing filings on his or her own.
+The court would be required to withdraw the gatekeeper order if the person's competency has been restored.
+AOC would be required to maintain an updated database of all persons adjudicated incompetent.